The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 The main interest of this material really lies in its slightly shiny, but natural appearance .

-This characteristic, which is also found on certain slightly thick shirt twills, makes it very “precious” and therefore reserved for very dressy outfits.
+This characteristic, which is also found on certain slightly thick shirt twills, makes it very “precious” and therefore reserves it for very formal outfits.

-But for a shirt that is intended to be so formal, the details are a little heavy for my taste and the whole lacks “purity” : the American throat, combined with the chevrons and, above all, the double row of buttons on the cuffs, give it a too busy and cramped side.
-It's even slightly old-fashioned in my opinion.
+But for a shirt that is meant to be so formal, the details are a bit heavy for my taste and the whole thing lacks “purity” : the American placket, combined with the chevrons and, above all, the double row of buttons on the cuffs, give it a side that is too busy and cramped.
+It is even slightly old-fashioned in my opinion.

 This is a model that will probably appeal more to fans of somewhat strict British tailoring.

-As for the Italian collar, even if it is a “standard” choice, I regret above all that it was poorly worked: we have a fairly visible case of “collar coming off”...
+As for the Italian collar, even if it is a “standard” choice, I regret above all that it was poorly worked: we have a case of a “collar that comes off” quite visible...

 How to wear it?

-Dress shoes, tie, and mismatched suit or suit!
-You can't cut it, this shirt is made for that and nothing else!
+Dress shoes, tie, and suit or mismatched suit!
+You can't avoid it, this shirt is made for that and nothing else!

 ( BonneGueule flannel pants , British Shoes oxfords, BonneGueule tie )